ethereum-optimism/optimism/infrastructure/README.md

 # Validating the infrastructure provisioned

 Prereq: You'll need 2 separate projects.
 A project for vault where the vault_vpc and infrastructure is to be provisioned and a project for the infrastructure that's going to represent the omisego network/vpc.
+You will also need a bucket for the `.ovpn` file (e.g., `gsutil mb gs://{BUCKET_NAME}`)

 ## Making sure VPN connection is working

 1. Execute `terraform apply` on the infrastructure directory.
 This will create core networking resources.
 The VPN OpenVPN install script on the VPN instance generates an `.ovpn` VPN file to be used in the unsealer and places it on a bucket.
-2. Get the ovpn file by executing: `gsutil cp gs://${BUCKET_NAME}/unsealer.ovpn`.
+2. Get the ovpn file by executing: `gsutil cp gs://${BUCKET_NAME}/unsealer.ovpn .`
 3. Once downloaded the file can be safely removed form the bucket: `gsutil rm gs://${BUCKET_NAME}/unsealer.ovpn`.
 4. Access VPN from laptop.
 Using *Tunnelblick*, click on "**VPN Details**" and drag/drop the `unsealer.ovpn` into the "**Configurations**" drop down, then click the "**Connect**" button.
 5. Once connected check your public IP by running: `curl 'https://api.ipify.org?format=json'` The returned value should match the value of the IP of the `vpn_public_instance_ip` terraform output.